An award for people who overcome!

 Diagnosed at age 39 in 2008 with colorectal cancer, Sue promised herself in recovery that no matter the outcome, she would fight for other colorectal cancer patients.
 Her personal mission was to raise awareness of young onset colorectal cancer.
 She worked tirelessly each year planning Get Your Rear in Gear® – Charlotte and fundraising, even through her treatments, claiming this activity is what kept her motivated.
 Sue passed away on Jan 3, 2016, but her legacy and commitment to helping colorectal cancer survivors and their families lives on.

 The Sue Falco Determination Award honors survivors who have overcome great physical adversity and through shear perseverance, and have met the challenges of living post cancer or other physical ailments head-on.
 Sue was an initial recipient in 2014 in recognition of her dedication to creating awareness of this disease and creating programs to help survivors and their families with personal support and financial aid.
 Past honorees include runners having completed a 10K, half marathons, and iron-mans while undergoing chemo or with an ostomy bag, patients who have spread the word with grace and good cheer about colorectal cancer and awareness, and people who continue to support and provide care for patients going through cancer, while educating the public, riding their Harley, and working with Congress in Washington, DC to bring more funding to colorectal cancer awareness.

 Do you or someone you know have a colon cancer comeback story?
 We encourage you to submit your story and inspire others!
-Apply by Sunday, March 13.Submit a Nomination Register for Get Your Rear in Gear - Charlotte
+Apply by Wednesday, March 15 at 10:00 p.m.Submit a Nomination Register for Get Your Rear in Gear - Charlotte

 Here are some past Determination Award Winners for inspiration: